maxschlapfer/MacAdminHelpers/CCPRecipeGenerator/ReadMe.md

 - Run the generator script `ReceiptGenerator.sh`
 The recipes are saved in the AutoPkg overrides folder.
 At the same time a file with all recipes is generated and can be used to run all recipes at once.
 After the overrides have successfully been generated, you can start the build process.
-If you don't need all packages built, then edit 'AutoPKGRunSource.txt' and delete all packages you don^t want to build.
+If you don't need all packages built, then edit 'AutoPKGRunSource.txt' and delete all packages you don't want to build.

 - Run autopkg to build all packages based on the generated overrides
 `autopkg run --recipe-list ./AutoPKGRunFile.txt`